eliasson/markuseliasson.se/content/article/bittorrent-in-python.md

     block 0: 16 384 bytes (2^14)
     block 1: 16 384 bytes
     block 2: 16 384 bytes
           =  49 152 bytes

 piece 1:
     block 0: 16 384 bytes
     block 1: 16 384 bytes
     block 2: 16 384 bytes
           =  49 152 bytes

 piece 2:
     block 0: 16 384 bytes
     block 1: 16 384 bytes
     block 2:  4 096 bytes
           =  36 864 bytes

 total:       49 152 bytes
           +  49 152 bytes
           +  36 864 bytes
           = 135 168 bytes
 ```

-Exachanging these blocks between peers is basically what BitTorrent is about.
+Exchanging these blocks between peers is basically what BitTorrent is about.
 Once all blocks for a piece is done, that piece is complete and can be shared with other peers (the `Have` message is sent to connected peers).
 And once all pieces are complete the peer transform from a _downloader_ to only be a _seeder_.

 Two notes on where the official specification is a bit off:

 1. _The official specification refer to both pieces and blocks as just pieces which is quite confusing.
-The unofficial specification and others seem to have agreed upon using the term block for the smaller piece which is what we will use._
+The unofficial specification and others seem to have agreed upon using the term block for the smaller piece which is what we will use as well._

 2. _The official specification is stating another **block size** that what we use.
-Reading the unofficial specifcation, it seems that 2^14 bytes is what is agreed among implementers - regardless of the official specification._
+Reading the unofficial specification, it seems that 2^14 bytes is what is agreed among implementers - regardless of the official specification._

 ### The implementation